Accidents Involving Emergency Vehicles

 Suppose you are injured or a loved one killed when hit by a vehicle that a law enforcement vehicle is pursuing at a high rate of speed.
 Can you sue the law enforcement agency for your injuries or the death of a loved one?

-If you have been injured by an emergency vehicle that is owned and operated by a public or governmental entity, you must file a claim with the appropriate public agency based on the laws and statutes within that jurisdiction – for example, the city’s or state’s regulations.
 Most have strict statutes of limitations that require the claim to be filed within 6 months of the accident (or less), or you will forever lose your right to sue the public entity and/or its employees.

-Some emergency vehicles, such as ambulances, are owned and operated by private companies.
+Some emergency vehicles, such as ambulances, belong to private companies rather than government agencies.
 If you are injured in an accident with a private ambulance in which the ambulance driver was at fault, you may file suit against the ambulance company, and the driver, depending on the circumstances.
-Such suits would be ordinary civil suits, and not be limited by any form of governmental immunity.
+These cases proceed as ordinary personal injury claims and do not involve governmental immunity.

 The law involving injuries or death arising from accidents involving emergency vehicles can be complex, and it is therefore critical that you contact a personal injury law firm with experience handling such claims.